SAP-archive/teched2019-cloud-cf-product-list/exercises/09_secure/README.md

 </dependency>
 ```

-The build will fail as some unit tests are failing due to missing authentication: `Status expected:<200> but was:<401>`.
+**Note:** In case you started with the master branch the unit tests will fail.
 To disable authentication for the unit tests we need to enhance the `ControllerTest` class.

 * Add `@AutoConfigureMockMvc(secure = false)` to `ControllerTests` class
 * Build the project in Eclipse (`Context Menu -> Run As -> Maven install`) -> Result: BUILD SUCCESS